 Build a high margin production base through unlocking stranded production and drilling wells on existing assets and by the acquisition of complementary assets.

-Activities Since Acquisition
+Activities Since Acquisition in July 2017

 - Gilby Acquisition of approx. 26,500 gross acres of land and 450 boe/d production finalised in March 2018.

 - Drilled two wells in 2017 and two well drilling program confirmed for H1 2018.

 - Acquired 13 new sections land via land auction system.